 This filmed performance is recommended for ages 12 and up.
 This recording has been adjusted for YouTube.

-If you’re a customer in the UK and Ireland these plays are available to watch on Prime Video as part of the Great British Theatre series with an Amazon Prime Subscription.
+Customers in the UK and Ireland can watch Frankenstein on Prime Video, as part of the Great British Theatre series with an Amazon Prime Subscription.
 Find out more here.

 We’re all about experiencing theatre together.

-At a time when many theatre fans around the world aren’t able to visit National Theatre Live venues or local theatres, we’re excited to bring you National Theatre at Home.
+At a time when many theatre fans around the world weren’t able to visit National Theatre Live venues or local theatres, we were excited to bring you National Theatre at Home.

 Both versions of Frankenstein were made available to watch on the National Theatre’s YouTube channel: